standardese/cppast/README.md

 # cppast

-Library interface to the C++ AST - parse source files, synthesize entities, get documentation comments and generate code.
+Library interface to the C++ AST --- parse source files, synthesize entities, get documentation comments and generate code.

 *Note: This is currently just a first prototype and everything is unstable for now.
 If you're code can't be parsed, please file an issue.*

 ## Motivation

-If you're writing a tool that needs access to C++ AST (i.e. documentation generator, reflection library, …), you're only option apart from writing your own parser is to use [clang](https://clang.llvm.org).
+If you're writing a tool that needs access to the C++ AST (i.e. documentation generator, reflection library, …), your only option apart from writing your own parser is to use [clang](https://clang.llvm.org).
 It offers [three interfaces for tools](https://clang.llvm.org/docs/Tooling.html), but the only one that really works for standalone applications is [libclang](http://clang.llvm.org/doxygen/group__CINDEX.html).
 However, libclang has various limitations and does not expose the entire AST.

-So there is no feasible option - except for this library.
+So there is no feasible option --- except for this library.
 It was originally a part of the [standardese documentation generator](http://standardese.foonathan.net), but has been extracted into an independent library.

 See [this blog post](http://foonathan.net/blog/2017/04/20/cppast.html) for more information about the motiviation and design.

 ## Features

-* Exposes (almost) all C++ entities: Supports everything from functions to classes, templates to friend declarations, macros to enums.
+* Exposes (almost) all C++ entities: Supports everything from functions to classes, templates to friend declarations, macros to enums;
-* Exposes full information about C++ types
+* Exposes full information about C++ types;
-* Supports and exposes documentation comments in various formats with smart entity matching
+* Supports and exposes documentation comments in various formats with smart entity matching;
-* AST hierarchy completely decoupled from parser: This allows synthesizing AST entities and multiple parsing backends.
+* AST hierarchy completely decoupled from parser: This allows synthesizing AST entities and multiple parsing backends;
 * Parser based on libclang: While libclang does have its limitations and/or bugs, the implemented parser uses various workarounds/hacks to provide a parser that breaks only in rare edge cases you won't notice.
-See [issues tagged with `libclang-parser` for a list](https://github.com/foonathan/cppast/issues?q=is%3Aissue+is%3Aopen+label%3Alibclang-parser).
+See [issues tagged with `libclang-parser` for a list](https://github.com/foonathan/cppast/issues?q=is%3Aissue+is%3Aopen+label%3Alibclang-parser);
-* Simple yet customizable code generation interface
+* Simple yet customizable code generation interface.

 ## Missing features

 * Support modification of parsed entities: they're currently all immutable, need to find a decent way of implementing that
-* Full support for expressions: currently only literal expressions are exposed.
+* Full support for expressions: currently only literal expressions are exposed;
-* Support for statements: currently function bodies aren't parsed at all.
+* Support for statements: currently function bodies aren't parsed at all;
-* Support for attributes: currently they're ignored
+* Support for attributes: currently they're ignore;
-* Support for member specialization: members of a template can be specialized separately, this is not supported
+* Support for member specialization: members of a template can be specialized separately, this is not supported.

 ## Example